ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **visualizeRecipeTasteByID**
 > string visualizeRecipeTasteByID()

-Get a recipe's taste.
+Get a recipe\'s taste.
 The tastes supported are sweet, salty, sour, bitter, savory, and fatty.

 ### Example